fenago/nlp-fundamentals/lab_guides/Lab_5.md

 varies.
 Documents are highly dimensional in nature, because they contain many different words.
 Each word can be considered a feature on which the document would vary from another document.
-For example, if you look at the document for this chapter, you can see that it is inherently complex, once you start focusing on each individual word and what that word could possibly mean.
-If you instead tried to summarize this chapter by the topics that it focuses on, you would see that there are fewer topics than words.
+For example, if you look at the document for this lab, you can see that it is inherently complex, once you start focusing on each individual word and what that word could possibly mean.
+If you instead tried to summarize this lab by the topics that it focuses on, you would see that there are fewer topics than words.
 By working with topics, you reduce the number of dimensions with which to work.
 So, topic modeling is one way to perform